sureshmelvinsigera/MyTelegramOrgRoBot-1/README.md

 ~~(yet)~~ another my.telegram.org scrapper inside Telegram.

-## Recent actions

-Your contact co......
-Joined the telegram at 2:28.
-This your in contact list.

-✓ Friend Enter cmd y/no for block or unblock

 ### ⚠ legal DISclaimER 🚸
 please treat your APP ID and API HASH with care, and ensure that they do not fall into wrong hands.